yuvi027/DigitalTwin/v2/README.md

 There are four scenarios:
 ![matrix_version_2](https://github.com/user-attachments/assets/4898e450-bdae-4869-ac61-ec83c18a65a0)

 The default setup for the network is that exam = false and simulation = false.
-Hence the student slice is only used by students and the research slice is only used for researchers.
+Hence the student slice is only used by students and the research slice is only used by researchers.

 ## **Installation**